 An initial series of three immunizations, which are normally received in childhood at ages 2, 4 and 6 months and a booster immunization within the last 10 years must be documented.

 If you have no proof of a primary series you must begin an adult series of TWO doses of Td 4 to 8 weeks apart with a third dose 6 to 12 months after the second.
 You must be as up-to-date as possible with your series at the time of your immigration medical.

-You must have proof of a Td booster within the 4 weeks prior to your immigration medical.
+You must have proof of a Td booster within 10 years prior to your immigration medical.

 Combination Vaccine for: